Troubleshooting

 No outbound SSH access

-Snowflake egress does not allow a large number ports under 1024 for egress.
-Port 22 (ssh) is one of those that is entirely blocked.
+Port 22 (ssh) is blocked by SPCS.
 This affects git clone and other operations, but usually there is a workaround by using port 443.
 Github has documented ssh over https as a workaround.

 Ingress URL has changed

 Existing OAuth integrations break if the endpoint URL for Workbench changes.
+The endpoint URL changes anytime the service is deleted and recreated.
+This happens on compute pool resizes and Native App upgrades.
 You will see an error message like the following:

 Error occurred in authorization